Bound for Glory (2005): Preliminary matches

-The Three Way Ultimate X match was next to determine the number-one contender to the TNA X Division Championship.
+The Three Way Ultimate X match was next to determine the number-one contender to the TNA X Division Championship at Genesis.
 Petey Williams, Chris Sabin, and Matt Bentley were the participants in this encounter, which spanned 13 minutes and 13 seconds.
 Bentley was accompanied by Traci to the ring.
 In an Ultimate X match, ropes are hung above the ring in a manner to form an "X", in which the objective is to climb the ropes and retrieve an object at the center of the "X".
 In this case, the object was a giant red "X".
 Sabin scaled the ropes above the ring midway through the match, before Bentley jumped up and tackled him to the mat below.
 The result of this impact caused the "X" to fall off the ropes.
 TNA officials then had to re-hang it while the match continued.
 Later, Bentley and Sabin attempted to retrieve the "X" again, only to cause it to fall once more.
-This time Williams was standing below and caught it; the referee declared Williams the winner, thus becoming the number-one contender to the TNA X Division Championship.
+This time Williams was standing below and caught it; the referee declared Williams the winner, thus becoming the number-one contender to the TNA X Division Championship at Genesis.

 The NWA World Tag Team Championship was defended by AMW, who were accompanied by Gail Kim, against The Naturals in the sixth bout on the card.
 The duration of the contest was 10 minutes and 37 seconds.
 Douglas' head was busted open during the match, causing him to bleed from the forehead throughout.
 The Naturals got a two-count on Harris after they performed AMW's signature Death Sentence maneuver on him by slamming him back-first into the mat while jumping on his throat.
 Kim interfered in the bout by distracting The Naturals, which allowed Storm to bash Douglas over the head and then handcuff him to the ring-barrier.
 AMW followed by performing the Death Sentence on Stevens and pinning him to remain champions.